yonkahlon/Zenject/README.md

 Now classes can simply declare a constructor parameter of type FooMonoBehaviour.Factory and by calling the Create() method, construct new instances of a given prefab.

+Also note that there is an optional string parameter on the `BindGameObjectFactory` method.
+This can be used to automatically group dynamically created objects underneath an empty transform with this name.
+For example, in the sample game we pass "Asteroids" here since otherwise every time a new asteroid spawns it will clutter our scene heirarchy.

 ## <a id="abstract-factories"></a>Abstract Factories

 The above description of factories is great for most cases, however, there are times you do not want to depend directly on a concrete class and instead want your factory to return an interface instead.
 This kind of factory is called an Abstract Factory, and it works a bit differently in Zenject from the standard factory as described above.